The Methylation Cycle is a biochemical pathway that manages or contributes to a wide range of crucial bodily functions, including:

 Diasgnosis There is no simple direct test to sell how well the methylation process is working.
-Professor Pfeiffer and expert in this field considers basophil counts greater than 50 cells/cu mm and histamine levels greater than 70 ng/ml (0.629umol/L) a reliable diagnostic tool for diagnosing undermethylation.
+Professor Pfeiffer, an expert in this field, considers basophil counts greater than 50 cells/cu mm and histamine levels greater than 70 ng/ml (0.629umol/L) a reliable diagnostic tool for diagnosing undermethylation.
 High homocysteine levels also indicate undermethylation.

 There is currently a number of treatments available for methylation problems.